EdoardoBonetti/project_ZENITH/README.md

 - BVP.BowenYork:
     Bowen-York initial data for a set of black holes.
 Each black hole must have (mass, position, momentum, spin) as parameters.

+NOTE: In the future different initial data formulations will be added.

 ## Evolution: IVP
 This class contains the different formulations to solve the evolution equations.

 - BSSN_puncture:
     BSSN formulation with puncture gauge conditions.

+NOTE: In the future different evolution formulations will be added, such as ccz4, etc.